-Visit this new exhibition to explore the technologies that, even now, are bringing our cars into the future, and speculate on what their endpoint will be…
+This exhibition explored the technologies that, even now, are bringing our cars into the future, and speculated on what their endpoint will be…

 We are in the middle of a period of radical change.
 The car has shaped our world for the better but also the worse.
 As the motor industry strives to find cleaner, safer and more efficient ways to get us around, what does it mean for our cars?